heesoo-jang/starter-hugo-academic/content/post/job-market-schedule/index.md

 ### November 2023: Fly-outs and job talks
 <b>  👉 Action items: <br>
-    1. Draft your job talk slides and do prep talks <br>
+    1. Draft your job talk slides to show your scholarly identity <br>
+    2. Prep talks are a must <br>
-    2. Fly-outs!
+    3. Fly-outs!
 Lookout for red and green flags<br>
  </b>

-I was invited for my first on-campus visit in early November, with two more spread out over the month.
-I began drafting job talk slides, and my advisor scheduled a prep talk for me, inviting several faculty members and graduate students.
+I received an invitation for my first on-campus visit in early November, followed by two more spaced out throughout the month.
+Typically, you receive only a week or, at most, a couple of weeks' notice between the invitation for a campus visit and the actual job talk.

+My job talks were 40 minutes followed by a 15 minute Q&A. There must be various approaches to organizing a job talk.
+For me, I prioritized showcasing my scholarly identity and my theoretical and methodological paradigms over detailing the individual studies I published.
+I aimed to create a flow that would naturally lead audiences to envision the values I would bring to the potential institution.

+I spent hours on YouTube to see how others approached their job talks.
+The one talk that changed my whole perspective on job talks was Dr. Wenhao Sun's talk (now at the University of Michigan) he gave to his lab mates a few years ago, <a href = "https://www.youtube.com/watch?v=gjXD5dwRnDU"> available on YouTube </a>.

-I was SO grateful that my advisor went ahead and scheduled these prep talks for me.
-I needed the practice for sure.
-Job talks were so long for a first timer like me.
-It felt so strange to be allotted almost an hour to discuss my research.
-Typically, at conferences, I've been given only four minutes on average, and at most seven minutes if I'm fortunate to receive the best paper award.
+My advisor organized a prep talk for me, inviting several faculty members and graduate students.
+I was extremely grateful for my advisor's initiative in scheduling these prep talks.
+They were invaluable for practice.
+As a first-timer, the length of job talks felt overwhelming.
+It was unusual to have almost an hour to discuss my research.
+I was so used to presenting only four minutes on average at conferences, and at most seven minutes for receiving the best paper award.

-I am incredibly grateful to everyone who attended my prep talks to provide feedback and boost my confidence.
-After conducting two prep talks and receiving feedback, I improved significantly.
-With immense respect for UNC's faculty and graduate colleagues, I knew that if they believed I was ready, others would too.
+I am deeply grateful to everyone who attended my prep talks to provide feedback and boost my confidence.
+After two prep talks and incorporating the feedback received, I saw significant improvement.
+Also, with my immense respect for UNC's faculty and graduate colleagues, I felt assured that if they believed I was ready, others would too.

-The fly-outs provided fantastic opportunities to immerse myself in the campus and academic communities of potential institutions.
-The schedule included one-on-one or group meetings with faculty members, meetings with students, and a job talk (with teaching demonstrations at two of the schools, but not the third).
-I especially appreciated having separate time with the students because they tend to be very honest about their experiences in the community.
-This insight was invaluable in helping me understand my potential role and contributions should I join the institution.
-Fortunately, I didn't encounter this, but I believe a lack of adequate time for restroom breaks and proper meals during a visit is a huge red flag, indicating how the institution might treat its faculty.
-If you heard that this is normal, I'm telling you: it's not.
+The fly-outs were excellent opportunities to immerse myself in the campus and academic communities of potential institutions.
+The schedule included one-on-one or group meetings with faculty members, meetings with students, and a job talk — with teaching demonstrations at two of the schools, but not the third.
+I particularly valued the separate time with students, as they tend to be very candid about their community experiences.
+This insight was invaluable in understanding my potential role and contributions should I join the institution.

+Although I personally did not experience this, I believe that insufficient time for restroom breaks and proper meals during a visit signals a significant red flag about how the institution might treat its faculty.
+If you've heard that this is normal, I'm telling you: it's not.

 <br>

 ### December 2023: Final offers and negotiating
 <b>  👉 Action items: Once you get final offers... <br>
     1. Get advice from mentors on negotiating <br>
-    2. Google is your friend to learn how others negotiated
+    2. Google is your friend to learn how others negotiated<br>
 </b>

 In December, my journey to find my new academic home reached its peak with final offers rolling in.
 My mentors played a key role, guiding me on how to articulate my needs and assertively negotiate.
 They were instrumental in teaching me what to prioritize in my negotiations.
 To ensure I was making informed decisions, I researched salaries for similar roles in public institutions.
 This step was about balancing my aspirations with the available opportunities, a challenging but essential part of the process.
 I focused on negotiating not only the salary, but the support, resources, and environment I need to succeed and feel fulfilled in my new institution.